 Saten Japanese Tea specialises in Japanese tea.
 For any Matcha lovers, Saten Japanese Tea is the place to go.
 The staff are very friendly and welcoming.
 You can find a lot of unique and fun take on matcha, including cocktails.
 Besides matcha drinks, they also have desserts, such as the popular matcha pudding.
 It is a good place to relax after exploring Nishiogikubo.

-Amaikko is a long-established sweets shop with a Showa era atmosphere both in the exterior and interior.
+Amaikko is a long-established sweets shop with a Showa-era atmosphere both on the exterior and interior.
 Kakigori is popular here, but so are their Shiratama Zenzai and Anmitsu.
 Kakigori is not the fluffy shaved ice that is popular these days, but rather the traditional shaved ice that has a satisfying taste.
 There are often lines in the store, but you can enjoy the atmosphere in a relaxed and retro atmosphere.